miyako/4D-AIKit/README.md

 Add `https://github.com/miyako/AIKit/` (without the official `4D-` prefix) to `dependencies.json`

-## Abstract: Function Calls and Structured Output
+## Abstract: Structured Outputs and Tool Calling

-4D 21 added [tool calling](https://blog.4d.com/4d-21-and-ai-kit-redefining-how-applications-think-and-act/) to AI Kit.
-Tool calling allows the AI to agentically make queries to your database.
+4D 21 added [**tool calling**](https://blog.4d.com/4d-21-and-ai-kit-redefining-how-applications-think-and-act/) to AI Kit.
+It allows the AI to make queries to your database.
 The feature is especially useful with thinking models or reasoning models that can plan a sequence of function calls to complete a multi-step task.

-Another important innovation is [structured outputs](https://blog.4d.com/4d-aikit-structured-outputs/) where the AI knows how to exchange infomation in a format that other computer programs can understand.
-Without structured outputs the AI can only interface with humans, not machines.
+Another important addition in 4D 21 is [**structured outputs**](https://blog.4d.com/4d-aikit-structured-outputs/).
+It allows the AI to exchange information in a format that other computer programs can understand.
+Without structured outputs the AI can only interface with people (or other AI, I guess...), not machines.

-Function calls and structured outputs are features not just of the models but of the platform on which the inference is performed.
-To give an example, The *Kimi K2 Thinking* model performs well on its native platform but poorly on generic platforms.
-Same for Phi, Qwen, DeepSeek, or Gemma on Azure OpenAI.
-You need the perfect combination of prompt, model, and platform for the tools to work efficiently.
+Tool calling and structured outputs depend not just on the models themselves but on the backend inference engine.
+To give an example, The **Kimi K2 Thinking** model performs well on its native platform but poorly on other platforms.
+Same for **Phi**, **Qwen**, **DeepSeek**, or **Gemma** on **Azure OpenAI**.
+For tool calling and structured outputs  need the right combination of prompt, model, and engine.

 ## Instruct vs. Reasoning vs. Thinking

+LLMs have gone though several phases of evolution in the past couple of years.
+The most notable of which is that there are now several kinds of models.

 An **instruct** model is trained, or fine-tuned, to follow instructions than simply engage in a casual conversaion.
 It uses it LLM training to dtermine what the users wants and responds accrodingly.
 It will only use tools when specifcally asked to.
 It is the right kind of AI to use as an interface for simple automation tasks.
 On the other hand, an instuct model may fail if the prompt is too abstract or lacks strategy.